marnelfr/angular-task/README.md

 # angular-task
-Let's try to build Google task just to practice angular
+Let's try to build Google task using angular

 **@Input()** and **@Output()** give a child component a way to communicate with its parent component.
 > **@Input()** allows a parent component to update data in the child component.